CCA Frequently Asked Questions

 3. How are customers enrolled in a CCA Program?

-Once a city or county implements a CCA program, all eligible customers within a specified area automatically become energy supply customers of that CCA program.
+Once a city or county implements or joins a CCA program, state law requires that customers within a CCA's member jurisdictions be enrolled in CCA service unless they choose to opt out.
 In some instances, a CCA may choose to phase-in its program.
 As part of the CCA notification process, you will receive at least two notices during a 60-day period prior to CCA service commencement and at least two additional notices during a 60-day period after CCA service commencement.
 These notices will inform you how to opt out of the program if you choose to do so.
-Once a CCA completes its full roll-out, all new customers establishing service in that area will be enrolled in the CCA Program unless they opt out.
+Once a CCA completes its enrollment process, all new customers establishing service in that area will be enrolled in CCA service unless they opt out.

 4. Are any customers exempt from automatic enrollment in a CCA program?

-All residential PG&E customers in a CCA program's service area automatically become customers of that CCA program (which may occur in phases) unless they actively opt out of the CCA program.
-Some commercial customers may be excluded from CCA enrollment.
+All PG&E customers in a CCA program’s service area automatically become customers of that CCA program (which may occur in phases) unless they choose to opt out of the CCA program.

 5. What happens to my electric service if I move to a city or county that is part of a CCA program?